Team-Clueless/Resources-and-Activity/README.md

 - Which year's guide should we refer?
 2019 or 2020?
 - Dimensions of the bot
 - Should we use URDF or SDF?
+- How to go about selecting the sensors?

 ### Abhijit